Peng Shuai: Video claims to show tennis player at tournament

 It is the third clip published on that account, with the previous two purportedly showing Peng having dinner with her coach and friends in a restaurant.

-Reuters news agency reports the event organisers also published official photos online showing Peng on the social app WeChat.
+Reuters news agency reports the event organisers also published photos of the player on the event's official WeChat page.

+A WTA spokesperson however told Reuters the latest videos were "insufficient" evidence of her safety and do not address its concerns about her.

+It comes after WTA chief Steve Simon said on Saturday that it was unclear from the two earlier clips if the player "is free and able to make decisions and take actions on her own, without coercion or external interference".
+The body has threatened to pull tournaments out of China without proof she is safe.

 In a video clip posted on the Twitter account of a fiercely loyal Communist Party news editor, Peng Shuai can be seen standing alongside other dignitaries, and smiling and waving as her name is announced.